-A transcript is a certified, official copy of your permanent record.
-Since it contains confidential information, it cannot be released to anyone other than you without written permission unless it is mailed directly to another university/institution from the MCC Registrar's Office.
+A transcript is a certified, official copy of a student's permanent record.
+Since it contains confidential information, it cannot be released to anyone other than the student without written permission unless it is mailed directly to another university/institution from the MCC Registrar's Office.

 A request form is available either through the Registrar's Office or printed off the website.
-A written request with the following information can also be submitted: 1) your current name, plus any other name(s) you have used while attending MCC, 2) your social security number, 3) the number of transcripts you are requesting, 4) complete addresses for where each transcript is to be sent.
-"Issued to Student" will be stamped on any transcript sent directly to the student, 5) your current home address and daytime phone number, and 6) your signature.
+A written request with the following information can also be submitted: 1) your current name, plus any other name(s) you have used while attending MCC, 2) your social security number, 3) the number of transcripts you are requesting, 4) complete addresses for where each transcript is to be sent; "Issued to Student" will be stamped on any transcript sent directly to the student, 5) your current home address and daytime phone number, and 6) your signature.
+An e-mail address is appreciated.